magland/sortingview/README.md

 If you are not part of the team, then the easiest course is to set up your own (free) vercel account, fork this repo, and add that forked repo as a new vercel project.

+## Authors

+Jeremy Magland and Jeff Soules, Center for Computational Mathematics, Flatiron Institute

+In collaboration with Kyu Hyun Lee and Loren Frank, Frank Laboratory @ UCSF